Immediate Steps to Take After the Bus Accident

 Different Types of Bus Accidents in Los Angeles

 At times, commuters ride buses to lessen transportation costs.
-Those who do not own a vehicle can save money by avoiding the costs of gas, routine maintenance, and a car insurance policy.
+Those who do not own a vehicle can save money by avoiding the costs of gas, routine maintenance, and car insurance.
 Unfortunately, some fatal bus accidents can cost people their lives.

 Buses that are frequently involved in accidents include:

-School bus crashes: Children riding on school buses can be easily injured in an accident.
+School bus crashes can severely injure children riding on them.
 School buses do not contain seatbelts; therefore, kids can be thrown from their seats in the event of a rollover.

 The National Highway Traffic and Safety Administration reports that at least 4–6 children are killed every year in school bus collisions.
-Bus drivers are to follow unloading and loading procedures according to the law to ensure the safety of students.
+Bus drivers must follow unloading and loading procedures as required by law to ensure student safety.

 Public transportation collisions: Traveling by bus is a cost-effective mode of transportation.
 However, LA County bus crashes can occur, and the results can be devastating when they do.

 Many victims of LA bus accidents need immediate medical attention and must miss work while they heal.
-The University of Michigan Transportation Research Institute analyzed data over 7 years and found that 63,000 bus accidents occur each year, with about 14,000 people suffering injuries.
+The University of Michigan Transportation Research Institute analyzed 7 years of data and found that 63,000 bus accidents occur each year, with about 14,000 people suffering injuries.

-Charter bus accidents: Charter buses are defined as vehicles traveling with many people onboard.
+Charter bus accidents: Charter buses are vehicles that carry many passengers.
 Some of these types of buses can include party buses, buses hired for entertainers, or tour buses.
-This bus is usually used for 36 people or more.
+This bus is usually used for 36 or more people.
 Organizations, businesses, or individuals can rent charter buses.
-These entities can potentially be liable for a collision and, if proven negligent, must compensate the victims for their damages.
+These entities may be liable for a collision and, if found negligent, must compensate the victims for their damages.

 Other types of buses